zenml-io/mlstacks/aws-minimal/README.md

 - An AWS RDS MySQL instance as a [metadata store](https://docs.zenml.io/mlops-stacks/metadata-stores) that is essential to track all your metadata and its location in your artifact store.
 - An MLflow tracking server as an [experiment tracker](https://docs.zenml.io/mlops-stacks/experiment-trackers) which can be used for logging data while running your applications.
 It also has a beautiful UI that you can use to view everything in one place.
 - A Seldon Core deployment as a [model deployer](https://docs.zenml.io/mlops-stacks/model-deployers) to have your trained model deployed on a Kubernetes cluster to run inference on.
+- A [secrets manager](https://docs.zenml.io/mlops-stacks/secrets-managers) enabled for storing your secrets.

 Keep in mind, this is a basic setup to get you up and running on AWS with a minimal MLOps stack and more configuration options are coming in the form of new recipes! 👀